-14.2 Manual Sampling
+13.2 Manual sampling

 Water samples are collected and analysed to determine sediment concentrations.
-The typical method used is depth integrated sampling whereby a sample is collected vertically through the entire water column at 3 predetermined distances across the channel.
-A single sediment discharge value can then calculated from these 3 samples when they are combined with the concurrent flow gauging data.
+The typical method used is depth integrated sampling whereby a sample is collected vertically through the entire water column at three predetermined distances across the channel.
+A single sediment discharge value can then calculated from these three samples when they are combined with the concurrent flow gauging data.

-14.3 Automatic Sampling
+13.3 Automatic sampling

-The automatic sediment sampling programme was initiated in 1997 with 6 sites presently having ISCO automatic water samplers installed (2 further sites have previously had ISCO's installed).
-A focus of recent work has been to collect manual sediment gauging data concurrent with automatic sampling in order to calibrate the automatic data.
+The automatic sediment sampling programme was initiated in 1997 with six sites presently having ISCO automatic water samplers installed (two further sites have previously had ISCO's installed).
+The automatically sampled data is calibrated by sampling manually simultaneously.